caston1981/ELM11-Citrus-Doom/README.md

+# ELM11 games

+A comprehensive game development framework for the ELM11 microcontroller, featuring Love2D-style game implementations, educational examples, and interactive development tools.

-# ELM11 GamThis project started as an ambitious project to create a Citrus Doom port.
+This project started as an ambitious project to create a Citrus Doom port.
 However, before we can do this, we will test out simple games and demos.
-It includes: Development Framework

-A comprehensive game development framework for the ELM11 microcontroller, featuring Love2D-style game implementations, educational examples, and interactive development tools.

 ![ELM11](https://img.shields.io/badge/Platform-ELM11-blue)
 ![Lua](https://img.shields.io/badge/Language-Lua%205.x-yellow)